epuvlist/timer/README.md

 - A - Add a new event
 - Enn - Edit event no. nn
 - Dnn - Delete event no. nn
-- X - Exit, optionally giving you the chance to save the data to disk
+- X - Exit, giving you the chance to save the data if it has been changed

 ## Coding notes